Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Worcestershire and are not the council.
 About us

-Access for All in the Malvern Hills National Landscape
+Access for All in the National Landscape

 Planning Matters

-The committee was scheduled to review the proposed budget for 2026/27 and comment on the work priorities for the year ahead.
-The core budget was expected to remain at £217,620, with £173,490 anticipated from central government (Defra) and £44,130 in match funding from local authorities including Herefordshire Council, Worcestershire County Council, Malvern Hills District Council, Forest of Dean District Council, and Gloucestershire County Council.
-Voluntary contributions from Parish and Town Councils were also noted as a valuable addition to the overall budget.
+Paul Esrich, NL Partnership Manager, was scheduled to present the proposed budget and work programme for 2026/27.
+The core budget was expected to remain at £217,620, with £173,490 anticipated from Defra and £44,130 in match funding from local authorities including Herefordshire Council, Worcestershire County Council, Malvern Hills District Council, Forest of Dean District Council, and Gloucestershire County Council.
+The report was also to detail voluntary contributions from Parish and Town Councils, which add to the overall budget for delivering the Partnership's work programme.

 Information Items